Veterinarian with dog

 • nursing.

 Owners should be aware of the possibility of negative responses and the clinical symptoms linked to drug intolerance.
 Vomiting, diarrhea, decreased appetite, dark or tarry stools, increased water intake, increased urination, pale gums due to anemia, yellowing of the gums, skin, or whites of the eyes due to jaundice, lethargy, incoordination, seizure, or behavioral changes are just a few examples of adverse reactions.
 This medicine class’s severe side effects occasionally cause fatalities and can happen without warning (see Side Effects).
-Therefore, owners should be advised to discontinue Meloxicam and contact their veterinarian immediately if signs of intolerance are observed.
+Therefore, owners should be advised to discontinue treatment and contact their veterinarian immediately if intolerance is observed.

 Other drugs can interact with this drug.
 Be sure to tell your veterinarian and pharmacist what medications (including vitamins, supplements, or herbal therapies) you give your animal, including the amount and time you give each.
 In addition, tell your veterinarian about any conditions or diseases your animal may have now or has had in the past.

-If your animal has been treated for the same disease or condition in the past, tell your veterinarian about the treatment and how well it did or didn’t work.
+If your animal has been treated for the same disease or condition, tell your veterinarian about the treatment and how well it did or didn’t work.

 If your animal is pregnant or nursing, talk to your veterinarian about the drug’s risks.
 Also, tell your veterinarian and pharmacist about any medication side effects (including allergic reactions, lack of appetite, diarrhea, itching, and hair loss) your animal has developed in the past.